EasyCorp/EasyAdminBundle/Resources/doc/tutorials/custom-actions.md

 }
 ```

-Similarly to method based actions, you can configure any option for the route
+Similarly to method based actions, you can configure any option for these
-based actions and you can also leverage the action inheritance mechanism.
+actions (icons, labels, etc.) and you can also leverage the action inheritance
+mechanism.

 [customizing-admin-controller]: ./customizing-admin-controller.md